How To Design Optimal Engineering Solutions

 Here are three different ways to save you time and money:

-Dynova AS, are delighted to announce that we have signed up a new channel partner agreement for the Norway Region with Altair (Nasdaq: ALTR), a global technology company providing solutions in product development, high-performance computing (HPC), and data analytics.
+We are delighted to announce that we have signed a new channel partner agreement for the Norway region with Altair.
+Altair is a global technology company providing solutions in product development, high-performance computing and data analytics.

-The Digital twin was fully correlated with the real sytem.
+The Digital twin was fully correlated with the real system.
 When complete correlation was achieved, the sensor could have been mounted on any convenient locations.

 The digital Twin would then have transferred the test data to the max. strain location.